ksivamuthu/couchbase-mobile-portal/md-docs/_1x/guides/sync-gateway/running-replications.md

 ## Monitoring replications

 By default a simple one-shot replication blocks until it is complete and returns the stats for the completed task.
 Async one-shot and continuous replications return immediately with the in flight task stats.
-This article shows you how to monitor the ongoing progress of active tasks.

-You can get a list of active replication tasks by sending a GET request to the server endpoint /\_active_tasks, this will return a list of all running one-shot and continuous replications for the current Sync Gateway instance.
+You can get a list of active replication tasks by sending a GET request to the `/_active_tasks` endpoint, this will return a list of all running one-shot and continuous replications for the current Sync Gateway instance.

-The response is a JSON array of active task objects, each object contains the original request parameters for the replication, a unique replication_id and some stats for the replication instance e.g.
+The response is a JSON array of active task objects, each object contains the original request parameters for the replication, a unique `replication_id` and some stats for the replication instance.
+The list of returned stats and their meaning can be found on the API reference of the [/\_active_tasks](../../../references/sync-gateway/admin-rest-api/index.html#/server/get__active_tasks) endpoint.

 ```javascript
 [